vannguyengd/gooddata-ui/docs/50_custom__execution.md

 const allData = await result.readAll();
 ```

-In the above example, the code starts an execution in workspace with `project_id`.
-It specifies execution for `measuresAndAttributes` array,
-filtered by `filters` array.
+In the above example, the code starts an execution in the workspace with `project_id`.
+It specifies execution for the `measuresAndAttributes` array filtered by the `filters` array.

 On top of that, it configures `sorting` of the result data and how to lay out the data into `dimensions`.

-This page describes the different items and filters that you can input as execution items.
-For description of sorting
+This article describes the different items and filters that you can input as execution items.
+For the description of sorting
-and dimensionality setup, please see [result specification](50_custom__result.md) page.
+and dimensionality setup, see [Specify the Result Structure](50_custom__result.md).

 ## Attribute

-Each attribute is defined by the `displayForm` that will be used to slice the data.
+Each attribute is defined by its `displayForm` that will be used to slice the data.
 You can create an attribute
 definition using the following factory function:

 ```javascript
     const attribute = newAttribute('<attribute-displayForm-identifier>');
 ```

-Each attribute requires a `localIdentifier` which you can use to reference the attribute in the scope of the execution -
-for instance when specifying sorting.
-The factory function assigns stable localIdentifier for you.
+Each attribute requires a `localIdentifier` that you can use to reference the attribute in the scope of the execution (for instance, when specifying sorting).
+The factory function assigns a stable `localIdentifier` for you.

 You can optionally override the `localIdentifier` and also the title of the attribute in the factory function call: